A Pavé Setting

 Ensure you get your item of jewellery regularly checked by your jeweller so the claws can be scrutinised.

 A ring with a pave setting is a beautiful thing, you’ll get lots of sparkle and it’s a beautiful way of highlighting a larger stone or stones.
 It also offers a carpet of sparkle at a reasonable price.

-Be careful of micro-pave settings in a ring you plan on wearing every day and if you do, take good care of it.
+Be careful of micro-pave settings in a ring you plan on wearing every day, particularly a wedding ring, and if you do, take good care of it.
 By doing so, it will give you years, if not a lifetime, of beautiful sparkle.